-God, as El Roi, gives a firm declaration: God sees you.
-Like Hannah in the Bible, God has compassion for you.
+God, as El Roi, gives a firm declaration: God sees you and has found hope in you.
+Like Hannah in the Bible, God has compassion for you in the same way.
+He is mindful of past events and present circumstances in your life and works in miraculous ways.
 There is no moment in your life where God’s sovereignty, power, and love are not upon you.
-You are assured that because of the blood of Jesus, you can come to the God whose eyes and heart see and care for you.
+You are assured that because of the blood of Christ Jesus, you can come to the God whose eyes and heart see and care for you.
 You do not go through life alone; God sees your pains and struggles.
 God notices and cares even when other people do not notice or are too caught up in their lives to care for you.
 Today, may you find comfort and encouragement in the truth that nothing escapes God’s eyes.
 He sees you.

 Faith-Filled Content Delivered To Your Inbox